 The fraction of gas in the cold phase is determined ultimately by the feedback from hot stars and supernovae.
-The canonical picture assumes a multiphase ISM, with a "hot" phase of diffuse ionized gas and a cold phase of dense star-forming gas (and likely an intermediate warm phase of atomic gas that can be ignored).
-Crudely, gas is exchanged between the phases (as well as the stellar component) through three basic processes: (1) star formation (from cold gas to stars), (2) cooling in the diffuse ISM (from hot to cold gas), and (3) supernovae (from stars and cold gas to hot gas).
-The last process includes not only the supernova ejecta itself but also cloud evaporation from conduction through the surrounding hot gas.
+The canonical picture assumes a multiphase ISM, with a "hot" phase of diffuse ionized gas and a cold phase of dense star-forming gas (and likely an intermediate warm phase of atomic gas).
+Crudely, gas is exchanged between the phases (as well as the stellar component) through three basic processes: (i) star formation (from cold gas to stars), (ii) cooling in the diffuse ISM (from hot to cold gas), and (iii) supernovae (from stars and cold gas to hot gas).
+The last process includes not only the supernova ejecta but also cloud evaporation through conduction with the surrounding hot gas.

 Radiative cooling is challenging to model in the ISM unless the galaxy is fully resolved, because the density (and possibly composition) is highly inhomogeneous.
 For example, simply assuming a uniform cooling rate (even enhanced by a clumping factor) throughout the entire galaxy would not allow any gas to cool to very low temperatures.
-In reality, cooling is highly inhomogeneous and subject to various thermal instabilities: because the cooling is most rapid in densest gas, this material will quickly cool and become neutral, while the low-density gas will remain hot.
-In other words, when cooling occurs it is so efficient that a gas parcel simply drops out of the hot medium and rapidly enters the cold, molecular phase, rather than mixing and lowering the temperature of the entire hot phase.
+In reality, cooling is driven primarily by various thermal instabilities: because the cooling is most rapid in densest gas, this material quickly cools and becomes neutral, while the low-density gas remains hot.
+In other words, when cooling occurs, it is so efficient that a gas parcel usually drops out of the hot medium and rapidly enters the cold, molecular phase rather than mixing and lowering the temperature of the entire hot phase.
 In practice, the simple assumption of a two-phase medium, each with a characteristic fixed temperature, appears to provide a reasonable approximation.
-In this case, the radiated energy determines the mass flow rate from the hot to cold phase.
+In this case, the radiated energy determines the mass flow rate from the hot to the cold phase.

-Meanwhile, giant molecular clouds have much higher pressures than the surrounding ISM (at least in local galaxies), suggesting that their properties are set by internal feedback processes rather than by coupling to the ISM.
-In particular, H II regions from embedded stars appear to provide the most important feedback mechanism.
-Because they are internally regulated, the properties of these clouds do not vary much between galaxies, which explains the apparent constancy of $\epsilon{\rm ff}$ - though, of course, the conditions within high-redshift galaxies may be very different (for example, the ambient ISM pressure will of course depend on its density).
+Meanwhile, giant molecular clouds have much higher pressures than the surrounding ISM (at least in local galaxies), which suggests that their properties are set by internal feedback processes rather than by coupling to the ISM.
+10 In particular, H II regions from embedded stars appear to provide the most important feedback mechanism.
+Because they are internally regulated, the properties of these clouds do not vary much among galaxies, which explains the apparent constancy of $\epsilon{\rm ff}$ -though, of course, the conditions within high-redshift galaxies may be very different (for example, the ambient pressure will depend on its ISM density).

-Numerical simulations have shown results consistent with equation (9.31), except that $n \approx 2$ for massive galaxies and $n \approx 4$ for dwarfs, as required by recent data.
-135 tion for this to occur is the Toomre criterion (see §5.2.3), where $\kappa_e = (2\Omega/R)d(\Omega R^2)/dR$ is the epicyclic frequency for an angular frequency of rotation $\Omega(R) = v/R$ at a (cylindrical) radius R within the disk.
-However, once fragmentation begins, feedback from star formation will heat the gas (and increase the sound speed), slowing further fragmentation.
-On the other hand, if star formation does not occur, the gas will cool rapidly, decreasing Q. The expectation (which appears to be realized in nearby galaxies) is therefore that galaxies will form stars sufficiently fast to maintain $Q \sim 1$ in a sort of self-regulated flow.
-Together with a model for the feedback effects of stars, this provides an alternative method to determine $\dot{\Sigma}{\star}$ .
+Numerical simulations have shown results consistent with equation (8.10), except that $n \approx 2$ for massive galaxies and $n \approx 4$ for dwarfs, as required by recent data.11

+An alternative approach to this "bottom-up" view (which is fundamentally based on understanding the "microphysics" of star formation) is to treat it within a global context.
+The basic idea is that star formation can occur only if some sort of large-scale gravitational instability allows fragmentation to higher densities.12 The condition for fragmentation to occur is the Toomre criterion (see §5.2.3), where $\kappa_e = (2\Omega/R)\,d(\Omega R^2)/dR$ is the epicyclic frequency for an angular frequency of rotation $\Omega(R) = v/R$ at a (cylindrical) radius R within the disk.
+Once fragmentation begins, feedback from star formation heats the gas (and increases the sound speed), slowing further fragmentation.
+However, if star formation does not occur, the gas cools rapidly, decreasing Q. The expectation (which appears to be realized in nearby galaxies) is therefore that galaxies form stars sufficiently quickly to maintain $Q \sim 1$ in a sort of self-regulated flow.
+Together with a model for the feedback effects of stars, this provides an alternative method for determining $\dot{\Sigma}{\star}$.